 Killam also has apartments in Ontario, including the following cities:

-Killam’s manufactured home communities are located in Nova Scotia, New Brunswick, Ontario and Newfoundland.
+Killam’s manufactured home communities are located in Nova Scotia, Ontario, Newfoundland and New Brunswick.

 Killam is headquartered in Halifax, Nova Scotia.

-Killam has been actively consolidating the apartment market in Atlantic Canada for over ten years, since its first acquisitions in February 2002.
+Killam has been actively consolidating the apartment market in Atlantic Canada for over twelve years, since its first acquisitions in February 2002.

 Yes, management expects to continue to grow through acquisitions.
-Killam expects to acquire between $75 and $125 million of properties in 2013.
-During 2012 Killam completed $85 million in acquisitions.
+Killam expects to acquire a minimum of $75 million of properties in 2014.
+During 2013 Killam completed $121 million in acquisitions.
 Killam is complementing its acquistion growth with developments.
 In 2013 Killam completed $69 million in developments and in 2014 has two new developments underway, with a total expected cost of $47 million.

 Yes, there continue to be opportunities for Killam to grow through acquisition in Atlantic Canada.
 There are approximately 73,000 rental units in Killam’s core markets.
-Killam believes it has the potential to increase its market share within its core markets to 15%, from its current level of 13%.
+Killam believes it has the potential to increase its market share within its core markets to 15%, from its current level of approximately 13%.
 Management is interested in expanding the apartment portfolio outside of Atlantic Canada, and will look for accretive acquisition opportunities in Ontario.
-Killam has started to build its Ontario portfolio with the acquisition of eleven apartment buildings, including two in London, two in Cambridge, six in Ottawa and one in Toronto.
+Killam now has a base of assets in Ontario, including apartment properties in Ottawa, Toronto, London and Cambridge.

-Yes, Killam pays an annualized dividend of $0.58 per share, paid monthly.
+Yes, Killam pays an annualized dividend of $0.60 per share, paid monthly.
 The monthly dividend is $0.05 per share.
 The annualized dividend was increased from $0.58 per share in December 2013.